AaronTraas/Notes/Recipes/Lemon Bars.md

 Linda's lemon bars.
 Modified from [Joy of Baking's](https://www.joyofbaking.com/LemonBars.html) recipe.

-**NOTE** Linda always makes a 1.5x recipe, and doubles the lemon juice/zest from the original recipes.
+**NOTE TO LINDA**: as you always makes a 1.5x recipe, and doubles the lemon juice/zest from the original recipes.
 The quantities are updated to reflect this.

 ## Ingredients